fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-33. ### What are the different phases of component lifecycle?
+33. ### What is Lumen?

+    Lumen is the lightweight version of Laravel used usually for making microservices.

    **[⬆ Back to Top](#table-of-contents)**